 There are three tax rates indicated on a property tax bill:

-Special rates are applied for items such as garbage disposal and street lights.
-In Enniskillen, fire department rates are calculated for each property class and included on the final property tax bill.
+Special rates are applied for items such as street lights.
+In Enniskillen, fire department rates are calculated for each property class and included on the property tax bill.

 Each property assessment notice sent by MPAC, is accompanied by an explanatory insert, contains the property’s assessment roll number, the owner(s) names and those tenants directing school support; property location and/or legal description; property classification; current value assessment; phased-in amount for each year of the four year assessment cycle (excluding non-municipal territory outside local boards of education) and additional property information.